abdelfatah-ashour/capacitor-audio-engine/README.md

 When `maxDuration` is set:

-- Records in 30-second segments
+- Records in multi-minute segments (default 5 minutes each)
-- Maintains a rolling buffer of the last 10 minutes
+- Maintains a rolling buffer based on the specified maxDuration
-- Automatically merges segments when recording stops
+- Prior segments are already finalized; stop typically only closes the current segment for near-instant stop
-- Improves reliability for long recording sessions
+- Improves reliability and keeps UI responsive for long recording sessions

 ```
 await recorder.startRecording();